 Auschwitz-Birkenau is the most infamous of all Nazi camps and we commemorate Holocaust Memorial Day on 27 January, the date of its liberation by Soviet troops.
 Over 1.1 million people were murdered at this site, and over 90% of them were Jewish.

 Auschwitz was built in the suburbs of Oświęcim, a city in the south of Nazi-occupied Poland, and ‘Auschwitz’ is a Germanisation of this city name.
-It was a network of several camps, combining forced labour and extermination camps.
+It was a network of several camps, combining forced labour and death camps.
 Auschwitz I featured the infamous sign over the gate – ‘Arbeit Macht Frei’ (‘work will set you free’).
 This site was primarily made up of brick barracks and housed prisoners doing forced labour.
 Conditions were harsh and overcrowded, and prisoners were given meagre rations of food – many people starved to death.